Athlete Development Program

 Athlete Development Program (ADP)

-The Canberra High School Athlete development program has been established to assist talented student athletes to achieve at the highest level of performance in their chosen sport and help them with their personal, educational and vocational development.
+The Canberra High School Athlete development program has been established to assist talented student athletes to achieve the highest level of performance in their chosen sport and to help them with their persona and educational development.

 The main aims of the Athlete Development Program is to provide student athletes access to: